Amazon FBA sellers ask our support team lots of great questions every day. Here’s one example of a question we get asked a lot:

 We did our homework on this.
 Here’s what Kansas, for example, says about your inventory and sales tax (Hint: it counts as nexus).

 Here’s a list of what constitutes sales tax nexus in every state, including links to state laws.
-Every state (with the exception of Virginia) that has an Amazon warehouse for use by FBA says the same thing: if you have inventory here, then you also have nexus.
-If you have any doubt, go check out any of the states’ websites or find a tax professional and they’ll tell you the same.
+Every state (with the exception of New York) that has an Amazon warehouse for use by FBA says the same thing: if you have inventory here, then you also have nexus.
+If you have any doubt, go check out any of the states’ websites or find a sales tax professional and they’ll tell you the same.

 I’ve never heard of this.
 Is this the new sales tax law?